 Limit the number of people going near the place where food is being cooked.
-And avoid carrying drinks and foods for others.
+And avoid carrying drinks and food for others.

 Instead of self-service and buffet stations, let one person serve everything.

-Serve your guests food in disposable plates, cups, and utensils.
+Serve your guests food on disposable plates, cups, and utensils.

 Thoroughly clean and disinfect tabletops, doorknobs, handles, chairs, and other commonly touched surfaces.